 Longer wait times for beds often lead to worse health outcomes for patients.
-An asset tracking system can notify administrative staff the second a bed is available, allowing them to minimize the time sick patients spend waiting.
+An asset tracking system can notify administrative staff when a bed is available, minimizing the time sick patients wait.

-If a doctor or nurse needs a piece of mobile equipment, like a ventilator or patient monitor, they can determine its availability and exact location immediately.
+Suppose a doctor or nurse needs a piece of mobile equipment, like a ventilator or patient monitor.
+They can determine its availability and exact location immediately.
 The result is less time searching the premises and improved care.

 Collecting Data on COVID-19’s Spread

-Kinsa hopes that the aggregated health data can help individuals see how the coronavirus is impacting their area and potentially make better decisions about their care.
-According to Robyn Gershon, a clinical professor of epidemiology at New York University, many health experts have been following the data.
-Because it’s available in real time, this information allows people to see changes in the virus’s spread well in advance of official reports.
+Kinsa hopes that the aggregated health data can help individuals see how the coronavirus impacts their area and potentially make better decisions.
+According to Robyn Gershon, a clinical professor of epidemiology at New York University, many health experts follow the data.
+Because it’s available in real time, this information allows people to see changes in the virus’s spread before official reports.

 Fighting COVID-19 With IoT in Healthcare

 We are now several months into the COVID-19 crisis.
-While some states, encouraged by a slow-down in new cases, are beginning to reopen their economies, the outbreak will likely continue well into the future.
+Some states, encouraged by a slow-down in new cases, are beginning to reopen their economies.
+It may cause the outbreak to continue well into the future.

 Hospitals will remain under serious pressure during this time.
-IoT healthcare devices — which allow hospitals to keep tabs on patient health and essential equipment — will remain a valuable asset for facilities for the foreseeable future.
+IoT healthcare devices — which allow hospitals to keep tabs on patient health and essential equipment — will remain a valuable asset for facilities.
 They may also become a standard part of professional care in the future.

 Follow Us On